-- 1. At the limits of what the MAC allows, does not reflect the concerns of the neighborhood that were expressed as part of the 444 project and how it was incorporated.
-Was the project made for the benefit, and to reflect the comments made for the interests of the citizens - 2.
-Concern about the mass of the building at the back.
-Ask the developers to move the opening of the residents terrace to the back of the building diminishing the mass to the back and privacy concerns brought up by neighborhood residents. - 3.
-Concern about the wall, a wrought iron wall and make it green, with greenery intertwined with the wall.
+1. At the limits of what the MAC allows, does not reflect the concerns of the neighborhood that were expressed as part of the 444 project and how it was incorporated.
+Was the project made for the benefit, and to reflect the comments made for the interests of the citizens opening of the residents terrace to the back of the building diminishing the mass to the back and privacy concerns brought up by neighborhood residents.